apache/spark/docs/sql-performance-tuning.md

 ## Scanning Input Table

-Spark SQL can increase the speed while scanning tables via tuning Hadoop configurations.
+Spark SQL can increase the speed while scanning Hive tables via tuning Hadoop configurations.
 For example, setting the max/min size of input splits.

 When we use `TextInputFormat`, we can set the input format to `CombineTextInputFormat`.
-So it will combine small files automatically when we read a table.
+So it will combine small files automatically when we read a Hive table.

-It can be quite useful especially when scanning a table with a lot of small files.
+It can be quite useful especially when scanning a Hive table with a lot of small files.

 <table class="table">
 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>